WordPress/openverse/documentation/index.md

 use the Openverse API, you should instead refer to the [API consumer documentation](https://api.openverse.engineering/).

+🏁 We recommend you start with the [quickstart guide](./guides/quickstart.md).

 ## Related documentation

 <!-- These use HTML anchors because Sphinx treats them as internal references without scheme. -->